 You can expect to go through three distinct phases as new diet and exercise habits take root and a healthier you begins to emerge.

-At the beginning of a diet, weight loss tends to be speedy because it's mostly water weight, not fat.
+At the beginning of a diet, weight loss tends to be speedy in the first month or 2 because it's mostly water weight that is lost, not fat weight.
 Enthusiasm also tends to be at an all-time high, which can cause some dieters to try to rev up their rates of weight loss by undereating.
 This ultimately leads to binging, which can derail your efforts.

-To get a caloric intake baseline, keep a food record for a week, but don't alter your eating habits.
+To get a baseline of your caloric intake, keep a food record for a week, but don't alter your eating habits.
 Then analyze your records to compare the number of calories you're consuming with what you need to consume to reach your goal weight.

-Once you have a daily calorie goal in mind, start keeping weekly food records for five of the seven days and reducing calories gradually until you reach your daily calorie goal.
+Once you have a daily calorie goal in mind, start keeping weekly food records for 5 of the 7 days and reducing calories gradually until you reach your daily calorie goal.

 By the middle phase of your diet, your new habits will start to feel more comfortable.
 Yet, your rate of weight loss will slow down as your body composition changes.
 Be prepared for this, and remember that eventually your weight will stabilize.

 You may feel frustration at this point.
-You may feel like you're putting in the same amount of effort you did in the beginning, but not getting the same rewards.
+You may feel like you're putting in the same amount of effort you did in the beginning, but not getting the same rewards in terms of ongoing weight loss.
 Some weeks you may lose weight; some weeks you may not.

 During this trying time, be prepared for second-guessing thoughts such as "is this really worth it?" and the lure of old, not-so-healthful habits.

 To stay on track, increase your weight-loss rate by exercising.
-Slowly work up to 60 minutes of aerobic exercise a day, five times a week, adding muscle-strengthening exercises on two days.
+Slowly work up to 60 minutes of aerobic exercise a day, 5 times a week, adding muscle-strengthening exercises on 2 days.
 Check with your health care provider before beginning an exercise program.

-Phase three: Disbelief and the lure of old habits
+Phase 3: Disbelief and the lure of old habits